Home / Austria compare privacy laws

 Conclusion

-Austria’s Data Protection Act proves that full EU compliance requires deep local knowledge.
-Companies engaging with Austrian citizens or operating within its borders must respect the nuances of the DSG from the lowered age of digital consent to specific video surveillance mandates.
+Austria's Data Protection Act proves that full EU compliance requires deep local knowledge.
+Companies engaging with Austrian citizens or operating within its borders must respect the nuances of the DSG — from the lowered age of digital consent to specific video surveillance mandates.
+If your business also handles physical products alongside personal data in Austria, it's worth reviewing local rules on packaging, battery law, and electronic WEEE, as well as our broader General Product Safety Regulation (GPSR) guidance and our roundup of the biggest GDPR fines in Europe.

 Don't leave your data privacy compliance to chance.
 Protect your reputation, build trust with your Austrian customers, and avoid costly fines.